The area is a good enough metric

 Besides the normal crossing boundary, the most relevant property for us is the existence of a convenient coordinate system, given by {\em perturbed period coordinates}.
 To introduce this, we first have to explain how to parameterize boundary points of $\kLMS$.

-Let $\Gamma = (V,H,E,g)$ be a stable graph, where ~$g$ is the genus assignment.
-A {\em level graph} is a stable graph together with a weak total order on the set of vertices.
-We usually specify the order using a level function, usually normalized to take values in $0,-1,\ldots,-L$, with zero the top level.
-An {\em enhanced level graph} is a level graph together with an enhancement $\kappa \colon H \to \ZZ$ on the half-edges that specifies the number of prongs of the differential at the corresponding marked point, see Section~\ref{sec:period}.
+Let $\Gamma = (V,H,E,g)$ be a stable graph, as in \cite{acgh2}, where $V$ is the set of vertices, $H$ is the set of half-edges, $E$ is the set of edges and $g$ is the genus assignment.
+A {\em level graph} is a stable graph together with a weak total order on the set of vertices, which is determined by a level function normalized to take values in $0,-1,\ldots,-L$, with zero being the top level and the rest often referred to as \emph{lower levels}.
+An edge of a level graph is called \emph{horizontal} if it is adjacent vertices are on the same level and \emph{vertical otherwise}.
+This leads to a partition of the edges $E = E^h \cup E^v$ and we use the adjectives horizontal and vertical for the corresponding nodes accordingly.
+An {\em enhanced level graph} is a level graph together with an enhancement $\kappa \colon H \to \ZZ$ on the half-edges that specifies the number of prongs of the differential at the corresponding marked point, see Section~\ref{sec:period} for the full definition.

-Each of the levels of~$\Gamma$ thus specifies a moduli space of $k$-differentials, the type being given by the enhancement.
-A collection of these differentials is called {\em twisted differential} and we call a twisted differential {\em compatible with~$\Gamma$} if it moreover satisfies the global $k$-residue-condition (GRC) from \cite{kdiff}.
-A {\em \mskd} is a twisted differential compatible with~$\Gamma$ up to projectivization of the lower levels, but together with the choice of an equivalence class of prong-matchings.
+Each of the levels of~$\Gamma$ thus specifies a moduli space of $k$-differentials, the type being given by the enhancement and the restrction of~$\mu$ to the legs at that level.
+A collection of these differentials, one for each level, on a given pointed stable curve $(X,\bfz)$ is called {\em twisted differential} and we call a twisted differential {\em compatible with the enhanced level graph~$\Gamma$} if the underlying graph of~$\Gamma$ is the stable graph of $(X,\bfz)$ and if the collection moreover satisfies the global $k$-residue-condition (GRC) from \cite{kdiff}.
+A {\em \mskd} is a twisted differential compatible with~$\Gamma$ up to projectivization of the levels below zero, together with the choice of an equivalence class of prong-matchings.
 The details are given in Section~\ref{sec:Constr} using the notion of level rotation torus.
 Leaving them aside, we can now describe the coordinates.